Andy7589/reading-notes/README.md

 **– Michael Jordan**

 # **About Me**
+Former Marine, I served for 4 years between 2012-2016.
+After my time in service, I attempted Software Development at Green River Comunity College for about 2 quarters before I fell behind on my work due to doctors appointments.
+Feeling discuraged, I stuck to what i knew best, security.
+4 years later and although scared beyond beleif, I am trying my hand again at coding with the growth mindset in mind.

 ## **Growth Mindset**
 A Growth Mindset pushes you to succed.
 Many times we underestimate ourselves and in doing so we avoid challenges.